Virgin CrossCountry: Operation Princess

-In September 2002 Virgin Trains launched Operation Princess.
+In September 2002, Virgin Trains launched Operation Princess.
 This involved introducing a new clockface timetable with shorter trains running more frequently.
-However the new fleet suffered from a number of technical faults which coupled with infrastructure and capacity issues led to many problems.
-Between September 2002 and January 2003 punctuality fell to 54.1%, it was therefore agreed with the Strategic Rail Authority that certain services would be cut to improve reliability and robustness on the core network.
+However, the new fleet suffered from a number of technical faults which, coupled with infrastructure and capacity issues, led to many problems.
+Between September 2002 and January 2003, punctuality fell to 54.1%, it was therefore agreed with the Strategic Rail Authority that certain services would be cut to improve reliability and robustness on the core network.

 When Operation Princess was launched in September 2002, Virgin CrossCountry served these destinations:

 Project Omega

 Project Omega was a project which would have seen a series of improvements following the West Coast modernisation.
 This included Virgin CrossCountry running services from London Kings Cross to Teesside via Nottingham and York and another service from Portsmouth Harbour to Nottingham via Feltham for Heathrow.
 These services would have been run by the Class 220.
 The project also involved extending Virgin's West Coast and CrossCountry franchises by 5 years (both originally planned to end in 2012, so would have been 2017) as well as adding a fifth car to 38 Voyagers.

-By the time Virgin Trains lost the CrossCountry franchise bid to Arriva in 2007 the network consisted of only the following routes:
+By the time Virgin Trains lost the CrossCountry franchise to Arriva in 2007, the network consisted of only the following routes: